mfrurbano/GettingCleaningDataCoursePGR/CodeBook.md

 The 2 remaining added columns where named as "subject" and "activityDesc", and appear before the variables.

-To generate the frame with mean and sd for each variable, sapply was executed 2 times, each one generating a vector with one line for each variable for one statistic.
-The 2 vectors were the binded to generate a data frame.
-The names of the statistic columns were set as "mean" and "std dev".

 To obtain the statistics grouped by subject-activity, a grouped data frame was created and summarise_all function was executed.
-The resulting frame was then saved with no column titles as requested.
+The resulting frame was then saved with no row names as requested.

+Column names for the data set are provided in names_tidy.txt file.